Ermesx/pinventory/doc/pins-invariants.md

 - AddTag adds when missing; duplicate add fails; raises TagCatalogTagAdded only on add.
 - RemoveTag removes by normalized match; missing is a success but raises no event; raises TagCatalogTagRemoved only when removed.

-### ImportJob
+### Import

-- At most one ImportJob may be active (InProgress) per user at a time — enforced by IImportConcurrencyPolicy in application/infrastructure.
+- At most one Import may be active (InProgress) per user at a time — enforced by IImportConcurrencyPolicy in application/infrastructure.
 - Progress counters (Processed, Created, Updated, Failed, Conflicts) are non‑negative and accumulate during InProgress.
 - AppendBatch is only valid while InProgress.
 - Complete and Fail are only valid from InProgress and are terminal; no further batches after terminal.